Lifeline Provided To Homeless And Struggling Whānau In Lockdown

 Ali says there needs to be good planning around the impact of COVID-19 on Māori in the long term as she’s concerned inequalities will increase.

 “If we are not mindful of these circumstances, our people will suffer the most in the economic downturn.
-Right now, we are getting game-ready to move the whānau in emergency housing into transitional housing when we move to Alert Level Three.
+Right now, we are getting game-ready to move the whānau in emergency housing into transitional housing in Alert Level Three.
 This is about whakapapa and the future of our next generation,” she says.